-Efficacy analyses will be performed on the ITT population using the efficacy assessments collected during the study, including those obtained after IMP discontinuation or introduction of rescue therapy, unless otherwise specified.
+Efficacy analyses will be performed on the ITT population using the efficacy assessments collected during the study, including those obtained after IMP discontinuation or introduction of rescue therapy (de facto estimand), unless otherwise specified.

-Statistical testing will be performed for primary endpoint and secondary endpoints at Week 26 (with the exception of Week 12 for SBP).
-All efficacy endpoints after Week 26 will only be summarized by descriptive statistics without formal statistical testing.
+Statistical testing will be performed for primary endpoint and secondary endpoints at Week 26 (or Week 12 for SBP).
+The superiority tests will be two-sided tests at nominal 5% significance level.
+All efficacy endpoints, other than primary and main secondary efficacy endpoints, will only be summarized by descriptive statistics without formal statistical testing.